 In this article, we propose a new rank-based sequential test of independence.
-Instead of working with the original observations $(X_n, Y_n)$ we replace them by their normalized sequential ranks
+Instead of working with the original observations $(X_n, Y_n)$, we replace them by their normalized sequential ranks

-With suitable randomization, this rank transformation allows us to reduce the composite null hypothesis of independence to the simple hypothesis that the randomized ranks independent and identically distributed uniform random variables on $[0,1]^2$ --- a point null hypothesis for which one can construct powerful test martingales.
-The resulting test martingales are adapted to the coarser filtration generated by the sequential ranks and, hence, our method follows a different strategy than the existing methods.
+With suitable randomization, this transformation allows us to reduce the composite null hypothesis of independence to the simple hypothesis that the randomized ranks are iid uniform random variables on $[0,1]^2$ --- a point null hypothesis for which one can construct powerful test martingales.
+The resulting test martingales are adapted to the filtration generated by the sequential ranks and, hence, we follow a different strategy than the existing methods.
 As a beneficial side effect, since our method is based on ranks, it is invariant under strictly increasing transformations of $(X_n)_{n \in \mathbb{N}}$ and $(Y_n)_{n \in \mathbb{N}}$ and also distribution free.

-To construct our test martingale, we discretize the unit square $[0,1]^2$ into equally sized bins, and then assess whether the bin frequencies follow a uniform multinomial distribution.
-Binning approaches are an established strategy for independence testing; see for example the recent articles by \citeA{Ma2019}, \citeA{Zhang2019}, and the references therein.
+To construct our test martingale, we discretize the unit square $[0,1]^2$ into equally sized bins and then assess whether the bin frequencies follow a uniform multinomial distribution.
+Binning approaches are an established strategy for independence testing; see for example the recent articles by \citet{Ma2019}, \citet{Zhang2019}, and the references therein.
 There are several reasons why we consider this approach suitable for sequential independence testing.
-From a theoretical point of view, the resulting test martingales have mathematically tractable forms, which make it possible to derive uniform bounds on the type-II error of the test.
-From a practical point of view, the approach is computationally attractive since the computation of the test martingale up to time $n$ only requires $\mathcal{O}(n\log(n))$ operations, and each update is of complexity $\mathcal{O}(\log(n))$, if implemented properly.
-Also, the test is interpretable in the sense that it comes along with an estimate of bin frequencies on discretizations of $[0,1]^2$, from which one can read and visualize which regions deviate from the uniform distribution and explain the dependence between $X$ and $Y$.
+From a theoretical point of view, the resulting test martingales have mathematically tractable forms, which make it possible to derive uniform bounds on the type II error of the test.
+From a practical point of view, the approach is computationally attractive since the computation of the test martingale up to time $n$ only requires $\mathcal{O}\{n\log(n)\}$ operations, and each update is of complexity $\mathcal{O}\{\log(n)\}$, if implemented properly.
+Also, the test is interpretable in the sense that it comes along with an estimate of bin frequencies on discretizations of $[0,1]^2$, from which one can visualize which regions deviate from the uniform distribution and explain the dependence between $X$ and $Y$.